 If customers can’t access your website, or it’s not functioning properly, it will directly impact your revenue and your reputation with them.

 So how do you ensure that your website data is safely backed up and accessible in the event that you need to restore it?

 Here are the basics every ecommerce brand should know about backups.

 A website backup is a copy of all your website’s data.

 To ensure your online store is fully protected, backups should include your products, themes, categories, customer data, orders, pages, blog posts, inventory, gift certificates, and more.

 The more data you can capture in your backup, the better.

-There are four requirements to look for in your backup system.
+There are four requirements to look for in your backup software system.
 A reliable backup should be: